callnow

 How do you calculate owner’s equity?

-Suppose Sara owns a beauty salon in Boston, and she is wondering how much equity she has in the business.
-Last year according to her balance sheet, her salon cost $1.5 million, the equipment she used was $1 million, beauty products cost $800,000, and her receivable amount was $400,000.
-However, Sara owes $500,000 to the bank, $700,000 to the creditors, and $700,000 as reserves for the salaries and wages.
+Suppose Sara owns a beauty salon in Boston and is wondering how much equity she has in the business.
+Last year, according to her balance sheet, her salon cost $1.5 million, the equipment she used cost $1 million, beauty products cost $800,000, and her receivable amount was $400,000.
+However, Sara owes $500,000 to the bank, $700,000 to the creditors, and $700,000 as reserves for salaries and wages.

 Owner’s Equity = Assets – Liabilities